 The Making of a Portrait is a podcast series from the National Galleries of Scotland, exploring an extraordinary creative exchange between artists Audrey Grant and Norman McBeath.

-Presented by Deputy Director and Chief Curator of Portraiture at the Galleries Imogen Gibbon, the series was produced to coincide with The Long Look, an exhibition at the Scottish National Portrait Gallery which explores the collaboration between Audrey and Norman, and the writer Val McDermid.
+Presented by Deputy Director and Chief Curator of Portraiture at the Galleries Imogen Gibbon, the series was produced to coincide with The Long Look, an exhibition at the Scottish National Portrait Gallery in 2019 which explored the collaboration between Audrey and Norman, and the writer Val McDermid.

 Episode one - What inspired The Long Look?

 In this episode, we meet the artists and learn more about what inspired this unique collaboration.
 Where was the idea born, how well did the artists know each other, and did they expect the project to evolve in the way it did?

 Find out more about the artists’ friendship and how their views on portraiture evolved during the collaboration.